leangjia/blender_docs/manual/render/cameras.rst

 .. _camera-clipping:

 Clip Start and End
-   The interval in which objects are directly visible, Any objects outside this range still influence the image indirectly, as further light bounces are not clipped.
+   The interval in which objects are directly visible.
+   Any objects outside this range still influence the image indirectly, as further light bounces are not clipped.